fardin-288/Space-World-Game/README.md

 # Limitation

-1.All codes are written in c in a structured manner.Object-oriented programming is not used.
+1.All codes are written in c++ Object-oriented programming.

-2.The almost 95 percent code is written in c language.No upgraded feature  of c++ is available.
+2.The almost 95 percent code is written in c++ language.

 # Conclusion